-In Table 7 we tabulate some derived quantities, such as the rotational period ( $P{rot}$ ) of the two components, and the theoretical relativistic and classical tidal apsidal motion angular velocities.
+In Table 7 we tabulate some derived quantities, such as the rotational period $(P{\rm rot})$ of the two components, and the theoretical relativistic and classical tidal apsidal motion angular velocities.
 For this calculation the apsidal motion constants (listed in Table 8) were taken from the tables of Claret & Gimenez (1992).
-Note that for the calculation of the tidally forced apsidal motion we used only the equilibrium tide model (Cowling 1938; Sterne 1939), and did not consider the dynamical contribution (see e.g. Claret & Willems 2002).
-A proper calculation of the dynamical tides for the fast ro-
+Note that for the calculation of the tidally forced apsidal motion we used only the equilibrium tide model (Cowling 1938; Sterne 1939), and did not consider the dynamical contribution (see, e.g., Claret & Willems 2002).
+A proper calculation of the dynamical tides for the fast rotating primary is beyond the scope of the present paper.
+It should be stressed, however, that in the case of resonant tidal locking, the contribution of the dynamical tides may exceed the classical ones (Willems & Claret 2005).
+This fact might offer an additional explanation for the discrepancy between the calculated apsidal advance rate and the observed one, which was examined previously in Sect.
+3. The role of the fast rotation of the primary in the tidal oscillations will be discussed below in Sect.
+6.2.